 Family caregiving for persons with disabilities occurs across the age spectrum from birth to death, with caregivers often being called upon to provide care to individuals of varying ages and disabilities.
 Most do so willingly, and often for many years.
 AARP estimated in 2009 that 65.7 million people served as unpaid family caregivers to an adult or child with special needs.
-For many of these caregivers, providing care can take a toll: a majority of caregivers (51 percent) caring for someone over age 18 have medium or high levels of burden and 31 percent of all family caregivers indicated they experienced high levels of stress.
+For many of these caregivers, providing care can take a toll: a majority of caregivers (51 percent) caring for someone over age 18 have medium or high levels of burden and 31 percent of all family caregivers indicated they experienced high levels of stress.47

-Numerous studies have shown respite to be among the most frequently requested supportive service for family caregivers.
-As a Respite is second only to direct financial assistance as a key policy priority of surveyed family caregivers.
+Numerous studies have shown respite to be among the most frequently requested supportive service for family caregivers.^{48 49} Respite is second only to direct financial assistance as a key policy priority of surveyed family caregivers.
 Even though respite services are often the preferred mode of family caregiver support, they are often under used, difficult to find and access, and are often unaffordable or in short supply.
 A 2009 survey found that "finding time for myself" was reported by 32 percent of family caregivers along with managing both physical and emotional stress (34 percent) and balancing work and family responsibilities (27 percent).
-Despite these compelling numbers, nearly 90 percent of family caregivers receive no respite at all.
-On the stress of the stress of the stress of the support of family caregivers receive no respite at all.
+Despite these compelling numbers, nearly 90 percent of family caregivers receive no respite at all.50

-The barriers to accessing and using respite services are often significant for specific populations such as family caregivers of individuals with Multiple Sclerosis, persons with intellectual and developmental disabilities, and for caregivers of veterans and individuals with Alzheimer's disease, spinal cord injuries, autism, and serious emotional disorders.
-51 The population-specific barriers reported by caregivers include provider shortages and inadequate training, mistrust of formal service delivery systems, hesitancy to ask for help and lack of awareness of available programs and supports.
+The barriers to accessing and using respite services are often significant for specific populations such as family caregivers of individuals with Multiple Sclerosis, persons with intellectual and developmental disabilities, and for caregivers of veterans and individuals with Alzheimer's disease, spinal cord injuries, autism, and serious emotional disorders. ^{51 52} The population-specific barriers reported by caregivers include provider shortages and inadequate training, mistrust of formal service delivery systems, hesitancy to ask for help and lack of awareness of available programs and supports.